olebole/irafdoc/doc/language.parameters.rst

   are used the first time a task is run, or whenever the default values have been updated more recently than the user's copy of the parameters.
   The user's copy is created when a task terminates, and retains any
-  <tt>"learned"</tt> changes to the parameters.
+  <span style="font-family: monospace;">"learned"</span> changes to the parameters.
 It is created in a directory
-  pointed to by the IRAF logical <tt>"uparm"</tt> which is usually a sub-directory of the default IRAF directory for the user.
+  pointed to by the IRAF logical <span style="font-family: monospace;">"uparm"</span> which is usually a sub-directory of the default IRAF directory for the user.
   </p>
   <p>